ssaring/sportstracker/sportstracker/docs/README.txt

 It can also be started from command line after execution of "mvn package" with the command (inside the project root directory): java -jar sportstracker/target/sportstracker-x.y.z.jar

+It's important to ensure a consistent code format and style all over the project.
+That's why all developers need to use the same configuration for their IDE.
+This configuration and the documentation can be found in the directory 'sportstracker/misc/ide-configuration'.

 The SportsTracker project uses the following libraries: